DelinFix/DelinFix/README.md

 ___

 ### I`m a junior web-developer!
-- :pushpin: I’m coding on HTML+CSS+JS+Bootstrap.
+- :pushpin: I’m coding on TypeScript+React+Redux/Apollo.
-- :books: Now I’m learning React, MySQL.
+- :books: Now I’m learning React.
 - :art: I can make a web design and logo for a website.
-- :hammer: Also work with: PHP, Ajax, jQuery, SASS/SCSS, Redux/Saga, TypeScript.
+- :hammer: Also work with: Apollo, GraphQL, Storybook, Redux/Saga, TypeScript.
 - :alarm_clock: More than a year of experience in development

 ___